shmiko/shmiko.github.io/_posts/2016-08-14-google-maps-quick-start.md

 &nbsp;&nbsp;Select the 'Browser Key' button.
 &nbsp;&nbsp;Give your API Key a name and click 'Create'.
 &nbsp;&nbsp;It is important that you also add in a referral url, this is a web page that will be making requests to use your API key, unless you specificy the url here it will be wide open for anyone to use should they get a copy of your API.
-By having a referral url you limit the requests to only those known hosts.
+&nbsp;&nbsp;By having a referral url you limit the requests to only those known hosts.
 As such when developing locally all you need to do here is add 'localhost:8080'.
 Save.
 ![Referral](/img/referral.png "Referral")
 &nbsp;&nbsp;Select the 'Server Key' button, this is for making server side requests, and again name your key and click 'create'.